Mohamed-diabakhate/monolith/estfor/README.md

 ### GitHub Actions Workflow

-The project includes a comprehensive CI/CD pipeline that runs on changes to relevant files:
+The project includes a comprehensive CI/CD pipeline that runs on pushes and pull requests to the main branch:

 #### Build & Test Job